RoKaruto/BER-airport-DEP-ARR/README.md

 ---

 #### API implementaion
 Using **FastAPI**, this is a simple API implementation searching on a local server for flights specified by date, flight number, departure or arrival, scheduled time, status, airport (destination/origin), airport IATA code, airline, airline code, codeshare (as boolean) and/or weekday.
-If only one result matches the search, this detailed flight information is returned, otherwise a list of tuples, containing flight date and number (identifying one and only one flight, can be used in another api request) and flight status will be returned.
+If only one result matches the search, all details of this specific flight is returned in a json format, otherwise a list is returned, containing flight date and number (identifying one and only one flight for specified search in another api request) and flight status.

 ![flightsearch_api1](https://github.com/RoKaruto/BER-airport-DEP-ARR/blob/main/flightsearch_api1.png "several flights matching serach criteria")
 ![flightsearch_api2](https://github.com/RoKaruto/BER-airport-DEP-ARR/blob/main/flightsearch_api2.png "exactly one flight matching serach criteria")